Foreign workers in Saudi Arabia: Abuse and scandals

-In 2015 Saudi Arabia introduced reforms in an attempt to fix its laws and protect foreign workers.
+In 2015, Saudi Arabia introduced reforms in an attempt to fix its laws and protect foreign workers.

 Saudi Arabia was exposed by The Sunday Telegraph for detaining African migrants in a drive to control COVID-19.
 The newspaper received graphic mobile phone images, showing the miserable condition of the detained migrants.
 The images show evidence of their abuse, physical torture via pictures of injuries caused by beating and electrocution.
 A 16-year-old hanged to death following torture.
 Many of the migrants have committed suicide at the detention center while some died of heatstroke in the small detention rooms, housing hundreds of migrants.

 According to Amnesty International, thousands of Ethiopian migrants, including pregnant women and children, were arbitrarily detained in harsh conditions across the kingdom since March 2020.
 Detainees didn't get adequate food, water, health care, sanitation facilities and clothes.
 The prison cells were severely overcrowded and prisoners were not allowed to go outside.
 The specific needs of pregnant and lactating women were also not fulfilled by the prison authorities and the new born babies, infants and teenagers were detained and kept in the same dire conditions as adults.

-On 8 October 2020, based on the investigation led by Telegraph, the European Parliament criticized Saudi Arabia for its treatment of Ethiopian migrants being held like slaves in COVID-19 detention camps.
+On 8 October 2020, based on the investigation led by The Telegraph, the European Parliament criticized Saudi Arabia for its treatment of Ethiopian migrants being held like slaves in COVID-19 detention camps.
 A footage captured on phones smuggled inside by the migrants showed thousands of men, women and children with scars from wounds of beating, torture and disfiguring skin infections.

 Even after Saudi modified its sponsorship system in March 2021, it remains quite challenging to control the abuses that Overseas Filipino Workers (OFWs) face there.
 As stated by the Foreign Undersecretary for Migrant Workers' Affairs Sarah Lou Arriola, “While there are a lot of reforms in the Middle East, especially starting March 12, Saudi Arabia will have reforms on the kafala system and labour mobility, this still does not include the household service workers”.
 She further added that despite the reforms, there is always a disconnect between the practice and what's on paper.

+Between 2022 and 2023, according to Human Rights Watch, Saudi border guards have used explosive weapons and shot hundreds of Ethiopian migrants who wanted to cross Saudi-Yemen barrier for work at close range, in a pattern that is widespread and systematic.